GuiMoraesDev/animals-sounds-like/README.md

 - The animation at animal name that's currently wrongly toggling the visibility, but this behavior can be easily fixed by creating a custom animation at the tailwind.config.js file
 - The random animal creation feature would be better using a  pool of animals and their sounds to create the whole animal object randomly.
+- There's a warning at the console about the title tag it's placed on the _document file, the solution it's on this [link](https://nextjs.org/docs/messages/no-document-title)